primer/brand/.changeset/modern-kings-live.md

 '@primer/react-brand': patch
 ---

-Updates Testimonial component to align with 2023 design refactor.
+Updated Testimonial component visuals, and enables customization of the quote color.